quarter-spiral/devbox-tool/README.md

 If Mongo dies you can restart it with ``fixmongo``.

+### diemeta

+If your meta server is in a b0rked state try to quit it an run ``diemeta`` afterwards to kill all the app servers.

 ### Hacking

 If you want to add your own shortcuts just edit the